GoodRequest/passport-jwt-wrapper/README.md

 extractor specified in the config.
 It needs to be used as function call: `AuthGuard()`, since it uses passport which is provided after this guard is imported to your project.
-Internally calls `userRepository.getUserById` to retrieve the user and when `controlAccessToken` is set to true, `refreshTokenRepository.isRefreshTokenValid` is caleed to find out if the access token is valid.
+Internally calls `userRepository.getUserById` to retrieve the user and when `checkAccessToken` is set to true, `refreshTokenRepository.isRefreshTokenValid` is caleed to find out if the access token is valid.
 Access token is not only valid, when refresh token issued with given access token was invalidated.